Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: SUMMARY

 \section{SUMMARY}

-In summary, we have theoretically established a cooperative mechanism for the stabilization of the S-SkL in centrosymmetric tetragonal Ce-based $4f$-electron systems, where the multiorbital effects and momentum-dependent frustrated exchange interactions---including higher-harmonic wave vectors---act simultaneously.
+In summary, we have theoretically established a cooperative mechanism for the stabilization of the topologically nontrivial states in prototypical centrosymmetric tetragonal Ce-based $4f$-electron systems, where the multiorbital effects and momentum-dependent frustrated exchange interactions---including higher-harmonic wave vectors---act simultaneously.
 Starting from two $\Gamma_{t7}$ Kramers doublets of Ce$^{3+}$, the total angular-momentum operator consists of anisotropic diagonal blocks and interorbital off-diagonal blocks.
 Self-consistent mean-field calculations on a $6\times6$ square lattice reveal that (i) the S-SkL is stabilized in an intermediate magnetic-field region across broad ranges of the crystal-field splitting $\Delta$ and the superposition coefficient $\alpha$, while an intraorbital excessively large $|\Delta|$ enhances the easy-axis anisotropy; (ii) energy decomposition confirms finite contributions from both doublets and a persistent interorbital-coupling channel even at relatively large negative $\Delta$, underscoring the essential role of multiorbital effects; (iii) introducing a weighting factor on the off-diagonal blocks further demonstrates that interorbital coupling governs the emergence and competition of multiple 2$Q$ phases surrounding the S-SkL; and (iv) suppressing the higher-harmonic contributions (small $\xi$) eliminates S-SkL formation and markedly reduces the diversity of double-$Q$ states.

 Overall, our findings identify the S-SkL as a robust consequence of the cooperative interplay between crystal-field-induced multiorbital effects and momentum-dependent frustrated exchange interactions, thereby broadening the design principles for skyrmion-hosting materials beyond Gd/Eu-based systems with quenched orbital moments.
+Incorporating collective excitations and fluctuation effects (going beyond the static mean-field framework) would provide further insight into the stability of the competing multi-$Q$ phases; this important direction will be left for future studies.